JarvyJ/HomeIntent/docs/docs/integrations/timer.md

  * Set timer 90 seconds
  * set timer one and half minutes
  * set timer one hour and thirty minutes
+ * set a four minute timer
+ * set a five and a half hour timer

 !!! quote "Note"
     We did try allowing "set timer *for* 30 seconds", but found that the "for" would routintely get confused with a "four" and the timer would be set incorrectly.
 So it's been removed for now.